-Make it clear which of the person's needs you are currently meeting.
+As a carer, make it clear which of the person's needs you are currently meeting.
 Think about what you're happy to continue with and what you would like some help with.
-If you are happy to continue but need respite to help you take some time out from your caring role, let the assessor know.
+If you are happy to continue day-to day care, but need respite to help you take time out from your caring role, let the assessor know.